nnazarbee22seecs-afk/Real-time-Fire-Human-Animal-Detection-using-UAV-imagery/docs/meeting_minutes/docs/meeting_minutes/README.md

 ### 5.1 Detection Approach

-* The team agreed to use **deep learning–based object detection** for multi-class recognition due to better robustness and accuracy in aerial imagery.
+* The team agreed to use **deep learning–based object detection** for detection due to better robustness and accuracy in aerial imagery.
 * Lightweight models suitable for real-time inference (e.g., YOLO-based architectures) will be explored.

 ### 5.2 Simulation & Testing